Lasting and deep-reaching effects

 Each student had electrodes attached to the index and middle finger of the left hand, where the level of the skin resistance (BSR) and the number of spontaneous skin reflexes (GSR) were measured.
 During the approximately 15 minutes of the measurements, the subject was lying on the back on a couch in a sound proof room.

 Skull of an old Egyptian.
-The snake is the symbol of energy in many cultures - on this skull can be seen two cobras.
-They, no doubt, stand for the nervous energy in the two brain halves In the yoga tradition, this knowledge is preserved under the name of Swara Yoga.
-Different yoga methods aim at creating a balance between the energies in the two halves of the body and of the brain, between sun and moon, between Ha and Tha.
+The snake is the symbol of energy in many cultures – on this skull can be seen two cobras.
+They, no doubt, stand for the nervous energy in the two brain halves.
+In the yoga tradition, this knowledge is preserved under the name of Swara Yoga.
+Different yoga methods aim at creating a balance between the energies in the two halves of the body and of the brain, between sun and moon, between Ha and Tha, but neither in Egypt nor in yoga is it about the ‘anatomical’ parts of the body, but of the different kind of energies (ed.).

 The double brain